siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 All you need to do, then, is set up your templates to expose these tag pages.

-In the [post](http://www.collaborativefund.com/blog/the-villain-test/) template, you can list the post's tags and link to their corresponding tag pages.
+In the [post](http://www.collaborativefund.com/blog/the-villain-test/) template, you can list the post's tags and link to their corresponding pages by constructing the URL based off the `tag_page_dir` you've configured.

 {% raw %}
 ```liquid